ozakary/data-C60_ML/nep-ml_dataset/README.md

 ## Directory Contents

-The `DFT-1_dataset` directory in the [IDA repository](https://github.com/ozakary/data-NMR-ML_C60) contains the dataset necessary for training machine learning models to predict energy and forces from molecular structures.
+The `DFT-1_dataset` directory in the [Fairdata repository](https://doi.org/10.23729/fd-c64c043e-473e-371d-9586-8fd3d04e2fb0) contains the dataset necessary for training machine learning models to predict energy and forces from molecular structures.
 The dataset contains C<sub>60</sub> fullerene structures and their corresponding energy and force components acting on each atom calculated using `TURBOMOLE`.

 ## Dataset Files